jgeller1/TriumphSwiftTest/README.md

 1. Have the starting message populate with the user's **first** name.
 You can use the function in **Api/User/getUser** to get the entire user JSON from the database and assume this function works.

 2. In viewDidLoad, we clearly make a call to populate the donations array with donation objects and reload the tableview, yet nothing is happening.
 Something must be up with that function.
 Investigate.
-You can assume that the Donation model works.
+You can assume that the Donation model works and that there are donations for your uid (you can confirm in Database/database.json).

 3. Now the tableview is populated, but our cell looks messed up.
 Go into **TableViewCells/MyDonationTableViewCell** and make sure the donation amount and user's name are correctly shown.